LouisdeBruijn/waterfall-logging/docs/tutorials/pandas.md

+# PandasWaterfall

+This part of the project documentation focuses on a *learning-oriented* approach.
+Use the tutorial below to learn how this package can be useful.

-# Logging California housing data
+## California housing data

-!!! note
-    A tutorial serves the needs of the user who is at study and they are learning-oriented.
+In this tutorial you'll learn how the `PandasWaterfall` can log and plot several filtering steps on the California housing dataset.

-## Helper functions
+### Helper functions

-Below you can find several helper functions to scope data.
+Below you can find several helper functions to scope or filter the dataset.

 ```python
 from typing import Dict, Any